 -Arguably, movements produced in the late-1800’s are actually BETTER than many modern movements, or at least equivalent.
 We know from the report that many of the quality (luxury level) mass-produced watches by Waltham kept time within 1-4 seconds per day, which means watch movements haven’t improved much in functionality since 1876.
 The cheapest movements made by Waltham would be similar to cheap automatic watches today.
-However, the nicest American grade movements would be on par with a modern entry level Patek Philippe or Audemars Piguet.
+However, the nicest American grade movements would be on par with a modern entry-level Patek Philippe or Audemars Piguet.
 However, movements back then (and well into the 1930’s) had significantly better finishing than many movements today.
 For a culture of today that appreciates art and buys watches as “art for the wrist”, the older movements tend to be more beautiful and have a finishing that is not even seen in $20,000 watches today.
-In fact, some bespoke watchmakers today including Vortic Watch Co and RPaige still use these 100+ years-old movements in their modern creations (I have purchased many of my own and they are equally as good in their function to modern-produced watches).
+In fact, some bespoke watchmakers today including RPaige still use these 100+ years-old movements in their modern creations (I have purchased many of my own and they are equally as good in their function to modern-produced watches).and

 -From a trade perspective, the American industry had already figured out how to supply domestic customers as well as export these mass-produced watches as far as India and Japan.
 We often associate wide-spread international sales with the modern era.
 However, the Swiss watch industry recognized how significant the American reach was, and the threat it presented to future growth.
 The mass-production reach of the American industry threatened the Swiss’ survivability as an industry.